Venkat-Gorla/smartmeal-serverless/README.md

 > The full proposed design is represented in the system diagram.
 > Not everything is implemented for the MVP.

+## 🎯 Highlights

+- ⚙️ Node.js + AWS Lambda
+- 🌐 React-based frontend (standalone, no backend wiring yet)
+- 📬 API Gateway secured with **Amazon Cognito**
+- 🔄 EventBridge & DynamoDB Streams used for inter-service events
+- 🧠 Designed for learning and growth

 ## ✅ MVP Scope

 The following are fully implemented and tested: